busiqOwner/bootstrap-for-test/site/content/docs/5.1/migration.md

 ## v5.2.0

+### Refreshed design

+Bootstrap v5.2.0 features a subtle design update for a handful of components and properties across the project, most notably through refined `border-radius` values on buttons and form controls.
+Our documentation also has been updated with a new homepage, simpler docs layout that no longer collapses sections of the sidebar, and more prominent examples of [Bootstrap Icons](https://icons.getbootstrap.com).

 ### New `_maps.scss`

 Bootstrap v5.2.0 introduced a new Sass file, `_maps.scss`, that pulled out several Sass maps from `_variables.scss` to fix an issue where updates to an original map were not applied to secondary maps that extend them.
 For example, updates to `$theme-colors` were not being applied to other theme maps that relied on `$theme-colors`, breaking key customization workflows.
 In short, Sass has a limitation where once a default variable or map has been _used_, it cannot be updated.